 Can You Remove Bees Yourself?

-We recommend hiring a professional to remove bees because of the potential danger to both yourself and the bees that are being removed.
+We recommend hiring a professional to remove bees because doing so can be dangerous for both you and the bees being removed.
 Below, we compare DIY bee removal with professional bee control.

 DIY Bee Removal